 If your older Symfony systems run on your intranet then you are less exposed and there are fewer ways they can be attacked.

-Where the security risk is acceptable to you I can keep your Symfony 1.4, Symfony2 or Symfony 3 applications in production (if you don’t know what you’re running, see how to find your Symfony version).
+You should always upgrade Symfony if possible.
+However where the security risk is acceptable to you I can keep your Symfony 1.4, Symfony2 or Symfony 3 applications in production (if you don’t know what you’re running, see how to find your Symfony version).

 We find there’s a lot of confusion over whether you can - and should - continue to develop an application on an older version of Symfony.
 A common theme we hear from clients is “We spoke to an agency and they said we’d have to throw everything away and start with a new application, which is expensive.
 Can you help?”.